 Friday and Saturday, March 1-2, Marc Brackett and Robin Stern, Leading with Emotional Intelligence in Society

-In this innovative leadership workshop, participants will learn why emotions matter and be introduced to the skills and principals of emotional intelligence.
-Through dyadic and experiential activities students will learn how the knowledge and practice of emotion science will benefit not only the people you work with, but enrich your own lives as well.
+In this innovative leadership workshop, participants learned why emotions matter and were introduced to the skills and principals of emotional intelligence.
+Through dyadic and experiential activities students learned how the knowledge and practice of emotion science benefit not only the people you work with, but enrich your own lives as well.
 Marc Brackett and Robin Stern are leading scholars in the field of emotional intelligence, which strives to use the power of practical wisdom to create a healthier and more equitable, compassionate, and productive society.
 They study the development, measurement, and real-world significance of emotional intelligence; lead nationwide efforts in training and program development, translating the science of emotional intelligence to leaders in schools, businesses, non-profits and faith related organizations; and model an approach called RULER, which stands for the five skills of emotional intelligence: Recognizing, Understanding, Labeling, Expressing, and Regulating emotions.

 Marc Brackett, Ph.D., is founding director of the Yale Center for Emotional Intelligence and Professor in the Child Study Center at Yale University.
 His research focuses on the role of emotions and emotional intelligence in learning, decision-making, relationship quality, and mental health and the influences of emotional intelligence training on children’s and adults’ effectiveness, health, creativity, and both school and workplace climate.